Track your nutrition and health goals

 Pull-Ups / Rows~130–160 kcal

-Using the Pro Workouts feature in the Hint app, you can access 300+ strength training routines and track your cumulative calorie burn across workout types.
+Using the Workouts feature in the Hint app — now free for all users — you can access 300+ strength training routines and track your cumulative calorie burn across the day.

 4. How to Burn 1000 Calories a Day at Home

 No gym?
 No problem.
-Here's how to burn 1000 calories at home:
+Here's a complete plan to burn 1000 calories at home:

 Bodyweight Circuit: Combine push-ups, jumping jacks, burpees, squats, and mountain climbers.
 A 60–75 minute high-intensity circuit burns 500–700 calories.

-Treadmill: Brisk walking at an incline of 6–8% for 90 minutes, or running at a moderate pace for 60 minutes, can burn 600–800 calories.
+Treadmill: Brisk walking at an incline of 6–8% for 90 minutes, or running at a moderate pace for 60 minutes, can both cross 600 calories.

-Dance / Zumba: High-energy dance workouts burn 400–600 calories per hour and are highly sustainable because they don't feel like "exercise."
+Dance / Zumba: High-energy dance workouts burn 400–600 calories per hour and are highly sustainable because they feel less like "exercise."

-The Hint app's Pro Workouts feature includes guided at-home workout plans that require no equipment and are organized by fitness level and calorie target.
+The Hint app's Workouts feature includes guided at-home workout plans that require no equipment and are organized by duration and intensity — all free for all users since the version 2.0 update.

 5. How to Burn 1000 Calories by Walking

-Walking may not seem like an efficient way to burn 1000 calories, but it is one of the most sustainable — especially for daily NEAT.
+Walking may not seem like an efficient way to burn 1000 calories, but it is one of the most sustainable and injury-free approaches available.

 Brisk walking at 6 km/h burns roughly 300–400 calories per hour.
 To burn 1000 calories from walking alone, you'd need to walk for approximately 2.5 to 3 hours, covering 15–18 km.

-For most people, this is best spread throughout the day: a 45-minute morning walk + frequent movement at work + an evening walk = 3 hours total without a single "workout."
+For most people, this is best spread throughout the day: a 45-minute morning walk + frequent movement breaks throughout the day + a 45-minute evening walk gets you close to 600–700 calories of walking-based burn.
+Pair with 20–30 minutes of HIIT to cross 1000.

-The Hint app logs your daily steps, walking distance, and estimated calorie burn so you can monitor your progress in real time.
+The Hint app logs your daily steps, walking distance, and estimated calorie burn so you can monitor your progress throughout the day.

 6. How Many Steps Does It Take to Burn 1000 Calories?